 Fiber to the Home Construction Update

 Since SMU first began offering Internet service to customers the amount used by customers has increased and we expect to see that continue.
 For example, the average peak usage from customers in the fall of 2010 was 125Mbps and at the end of 2015 it peaks daily at 2.2Gbps and is rising monthly.
-The project to convert the whole town of Spencer will take several years and we continue to develop plans for future projects.
+The project to convert the whole town of Spencer is taking several years to complete.

 CURRENT CONSTRUCTION INFORMATION:

-What this means for customers in the construction area:
+What this means for customers in Phase IV:

 Customers affected by the updates to our system will be notified when the time comes that we need their assistance in getting their service address set up.
 There will be some work both outside the service address as well as inside.